itsjonlau/Final-Project/README.md

 ## Key Learnings
 - Try to find data that is already normalized (versus counts) as that is what is ultimately more important, easier to pull insights from and tells a more clear story.
+- Think ahead about what questions are easiest to answer with machine learning.

 ## Dashboard
 The GitHub pages for our Dashboard is saved here: https://itsjonlau.github.io/Final-Project/